 Leadership in new markets is strongly related to leadership and know-how in micro- and nanoelectronics.
 This requires a high level of R&D&I and also major investments in infrastructure.
 Increasing costs make it impossible for most companies to maintain technology leadership on a stand-alone basis: co-operation is more and more cross-border and not limited to R&D&I.

 Over the past decade, the European semiconductor industry has been able to reinforce its position through very high R&D&I efforts at all levels of the value chain.
 These efforts have been supported by public authorities both at the National and European level.
-As far as cross-border co-operation is concerned, the EUREKA JESSI, MEDEA and MEDEA+ programmes have been particularly effective in developing links between European companies and public research institutes.
+As far as cross-border co-operation is concerned, the EUREKA Cluster CATRENE in parallel with other programmes like the ECSEL Joint Undertaking were particularly effective in developing links between European companies and public research institutes.

-In the foreseeable future, the role of electronics and information systems will further increase as European society is faced with structural problems such as ageing of the population, exploding healthcare cost, transportation bottlenecks, rising energy costs and the need to increase productivity to be competitive on a worldwide basis.
+The role of electronics and information systems will continue to increase as European society is faced with structural problems such as ageing of the population, exploding healthcare cost, transportation bottlenecks, rising energy costs and the need to increase productivity to be competitive on a worldwide basis.
 European citizens are expecting better health systems, safer cars, improved energy management, improved telecommunications and information access, better entertainment and security everywhere.

 These societal challenges are also major opportunities for European industry.
 The challenge is to be the first to address the new lead markets, to impose de facto standards and to become worldwide market leaders in a number of these domains.